Edgar-Donk/edgar-donk.github.io/README.md

 a configure clause.
 Try changing the border size to [20, 6, 4, 4], it looks reasonable if we have sticky "ew" and only one line of code.
 Having created the image it is relatively easy to make it grey in our image editor and save the image for the disabled state.
 The padding [19,3,3,3] is required to position the text.
 If we look at an enlarged image which shows the grid we can estimate the border sizes, after this is made to work the padding can be sorted out.
-If there is no surrounding image border (not the widget border) it simplifies calculations.
-The text area has been made transparent, in fact the appearance may look better with all the white surround made transparent.
+If there is no surrounding area around the image (needed for shading) it simplifies calculations.
+The text area has been made transparent, in fact the appearance may look better without a white surround, instead make the surround transparent.
+We are using png images as it will help in subsequent widgets.

 The next widget we may consider is the Separator.
-At first glance it may seem to be a simple widget to alter, but if we try to do so we will find that the separator has an orientation, but its components consist only of Separator.separator with no orientation.
+At first glance it may seem to be a simple widget to alter, but if we try to do so we will find that the separator has an orientation, but its only component consists of Separator.separator with no orientation.
 There is no easy way to make the vertical separator react correctly as there is no vertical component.
 I have left 2 separator images in the images directory which can be tested in an edited copy of 07pirate_label.py - the relevant part of theme_create is:-
 ```